LagoLunatic/wwrando/README.txt

 ### Credits

-The randomizer was created by LagoLunatic, with help from:
+The randomizer was created and programmed by LagoLunatic, with help from:
 MelonSpeedruns (game design, graphic design)
 Hypatia (textures)